sighupio/fury-kubernetes-kafka/examples/kafka-standard/README.md

 Additionally in this example we are customizing the listeners to make the Kafka Cluster reachable from outside the cluster using NodePorts.

+# Conclusions

+This example shows how to deploy a Kafka cluster using the Strimzi Operator, with a comprehensive monitoring configuration.
+Before using in production, check all the values and configurations for your use case.